kayeekayee/global-workflow/cloud/HERA.md

 This particular image uses GNU compilers and MPICH library so we will load modules that will work with it.
 Moreover, we need to set environement variables needed for running the workflow.
-Here is the content of my `set_environment.sh` script I use for this purpose
+Here is the content of my `set_environment_gnu.sh` script I use for this purpose

     #!/bin/tcsh